Georgia Workers Compensation Claims: Eligibility, Filing and Appeals

 If you are unable to work due for more than seven days due to your injury or illness, you are eligible for weekly income benefits.
 You should begin receiving these payments weekly within three weeks of your first day of missed work.

-Your lost wages benefits will pay you up to 2/3 of your average weekly wage, subject to certain state maximums.
+Your lost wages benefits will pay you up to two-thirds of your average weekly wage, subject to an annual state maximum.
+As of July 1, 2016, you cannot receive more than $575 per week.
 These benefits will continue for a maximum of 400 weeks.

 Permanent Disability Benefits